 Even More Seniors Could be Food Insecure if we don’t Act

 Hunger is a serious problem in America; it affects people of all ages, and more seniors (aged 60 and older) than many realize.
-In 2021, the size of the U.S. senior population was 78 million and 7.1%, or 5.5 million, experienced food insecurity.
-That’s 1 in 14 seniors.
+The size of the senior population was 78 million in 2021, and 7.1%, or 5.5 million, experienced food insecurity.
+Neither the rate nor the number of food-insecure seniors was statistically significantly different than the prior year (6.8% and 5.2 million in 2020).
+Luckily, 2023 reports show these numbers are decreasing.

 Food insecurity among both seniors and older adults remains higher than before the Great Recession.